 Some young children are more prone to have trouble controlling their emotions than others.
 Parents of toddlers who have frequent temper tantrums often feel embarrassed, especially when these episodes occur in public.
 It is especially difficult when older children have angry outbursts that are disproportionate to the trigger.
-Reading children's books about temper tantrums is an excellent way to talk to your little ones about ways to control their anger, especially when they are in a calm, stable emotional state.
-Also, consider these points next time your child experience an angry outburst or temper tantrum.
+Consider these points next time your child experience an angry outburst or temper tantrum.

 How to Help a Child Manage Anger